-19.1 C

 Marlene feels she failed her grandchildren.
 The year they spent away from her was traumatic.
 She wonders why the Ontario government or the Children’s Aid didn’t help with her renovations instead of taking her grandchildren away.
 It would have been more cost effective and much more emotionally healthy for all of them.

-There have been several new programs started since then to help with cases such as Marlene’s but the government needs to ensure that all services link to each other.
+There have been new programs started since then to help with cases such as Marlene’s but the government needs to ensure that all services link to each other.
 Families in poverty are especially important as these children are most at risk due to their needs not being met because of multiple government ministries.